7.1: Letters

 Given the importance of the letter you’re writing, especially if it has to do with employment, editing is crucial to your career success.
 Even a single writing error in a cover letter, for instance, is enough to prompt the reader to dump it in the shredder without even glancing at the enclosed résumé, making the applicant’s efforts useless.
 Apply all the revising and proofreading advice in Ch.
 5 to ensure that the letter fulfills its purpose and represents you well with its flawless attention to detail.

 Ensure also that your letter meets all expectations for standard business letter format.
 In North America, the page must be 8.5″ x 11″ (21.6 x 27.9cm) with one-inch (2.5cm) or 3cm margins all around.
 Though letterhead and graphic elements may go in the header and footer for company branding purposes, the side margins must remain blank.
-Make the font 12-point Times New Roman or a similar serif font, or alternatively a sans-serif font such as Arial, but definitely not something exotic like Papyrus (see §4.6.3 on font).
+Make the font 12-point Times New Roman or similar serif font, or alternatively a sans-serif font such as Arial, but definitely not something exotic like Papyrus (see §4.6.3 on font).
 Single-space the text by ensuring that the line spacing is 1.0 in your word processor, which may be different from your word processor’s default (the MS Word default is 1.08).
-Adjusting the default setting that adds additional line spaces every time you hit the Enter or Return key is essential to avoiding the effect of the line spacing looking like it’s double even when you indeed set it to single (see §4.6.4 for more on line spacing).
+Adjusting the default setting that adds additional line spaces every time you hit the Enter or Return key is essential to avoid the effect of the line spacing looking like it’s double even when you indeed set it to single (see §4.6.4 for more on line spacing).

 Though letters sent electronically can be attached in emails or uploaded to a website, hard-copy letters must be printed out and signed.
 Those mailed on their own or perhaps with one or two enclosed pages can be folded twice to make three horizontal panels of equal height so that the letter fits in a standard 4 1/8″ x 9 1/2″ envelope.
 When a hard-copy letter covers extremely important documents (e.g., a mailed job application or report), consider sending them pristinely unfolded in a 9″ x 11.5″ envelope.